The Mental Leaps — More, Faster, Better, Happier & More Innovative!

 Experiences and Insights From a Large Lean/Agile Transformation Journey

-In this write-up I’ll share experiences and insights from a Lean/Agile transformation journey in a large product development unit resulting in 4x value throughput, 2x speed, 10x quality, and, happier, more engaged people that are more innovative.
+In this article I’ll share experiences and insights from a Lean/Agile transformation journey in a 2000+ people product development unit in 10 locations resulting in 4x value throughput, 2x speed, 10x quality, and, happier, more engaged people that are more innovative.